Wisconsin Statutory Council on Blindness

 The purpose of the Council on Blindness is to make recommendations to the Department of Health Services and other state agencies on services, activities, programs, investigations, and research that affect persons of Wisconsin who are blind or visually impaired.

-There is created in the Department of Health Services a Council on Blindness consisting of 9 members appointed by the Secretary of Health Services for staggered 3-year terms.
-There may also be up to two (2) ex-officio members selected by the council.
+The Statutory Council on Blindness consists of 9 members appointed by the Secretary of Health Services for staggered 3-year terms.
+There may also be up to 2 ex-officio members selected by the council.
 At least 7 of the persons appointed to the council shall be blind or visually impaired, as defined in Wisconsin statue s.
 47.01 (1) or (5), and shall reflect a broad representation of blind or visually impaired persons.
-All council members shall have a recognized interest in and demonstrated knowledge of the problems of the blind or visually impaired.
+All council members must have a recognized interest in and demonstrated knowledge of the problems of the blind or visually impaired.
 Council members may be persons receiving services from the department.
 The Council has the functions specified in s.
 47.03(9).

 Would you like to be a member of the Council?
 Please think about sending in your interest letter (PDF, 41KB).

 Public Meeting Notice

 Wednesday, March 19, 2014

 needing accommodations to attend or participate in the meeting, please contact